saawsm/SW32/README.md

 This build is mostly SMT with THT for connectors and front panel components.
 PCBs have been designed specifically for JLCPCB fabrication and assembly.

 Schematics can be found in [/schematics](/schematics), and PCB fabrication files (gerbers, BoMs, CPL, etc.) can be found in [/pcb](/pcb).

+## Disclaimer

+The SW32 comes with absolutely no warranty of any kind.
+The designs are free to use, under the conditions defined in the [License](LICENSE.md).
+Using the designs in original or modified form, implies acceptance of any and all associated risks and liabilities.

+* Use it entirely at your own risk.
+* Do not use it for anything safety-critical, medical, industrial, military, or illegal.
+* Do not use it on anyone without explicit and informed consent.
+* Keep any and all electrodes below the chest.
+* Do not use Li-Ion battery packs without a BMS.

+### Safety

+SW32 can generate potentially lethal voltages and currents on its outputs and on internal components, even when powered from a battery.
+The risks associated with building, testing and using this device can be reduced but not eliminated.